-Cornell Cooperative Extension Albany County works with the Pediatric Asthma Coalition of the Capital Region and other groups to help educate individuals about asthma.
+Cornell Cooperative Extension Albany County works with the Albany County Department of Health and other groups to help educate individuals about asthma.

 Not everyone exhibits similar asthma symptoms.
 The same person’s asthma symptoms may also vary from one asthma attack to the next.
 Below is a list of some common asthma symptoms: